Attleboro library, Relay For Life team up for poetry-essay fundraiser to fight cancer

 Slam Cancer 2022 will build on the success of last year’s inaugural event.

 Once again, organizers are urging people to share submissions of up to 500 words on the topic of “Slam Cancer: How I’ve been touched by the disease” by emailing them to slamcancer21@gmail.com from April 1 through April 29.
-That period again will coincide with the observance of National Poetry Month.
+That period again coincides with the observance of National Poetry Month.

 “We received an overwhelmingly positive response from the community after the initial poetry reading, and we've also heard stories from cancer survivors that they'd like to share in the future.
 The successful 2021 event was just the beginning of how our community can use their words to support one another in difficult times,” she said.